Safety, Health, and Environmental Policies

 3.1 Government Regulations

 Policy: Michigan Technological University will comply with all federal, state, and local safety, health, and environmental regulations.

 Additional Information: Due to the large number of these regulations, it is not feasible to list or summarize them here.
 Occupational Safety and Health Services is responsible for communicating the requirements of these regulations to appropriate University departments and employees on behalf of the University administration and for making them available to students and employees as needed.

 3.2 Children at Michigan Technological University

-Policy: It is the policy of Michigan Technological University that children under the age of 12 are not permitted in work areas (e.g., offices, classrooms, shops), except those spaces specifically intended for public use, without the written permission of the department chair or director.
+Policy: It is the policy of Michigan Technological University that children under the age of 12 are not permitted in work areas (e.g., such as labs, offices, classrooms, shops), except those spaces specifically intended for public use, without the written permission of the department chair or director.
 Children under the age of 12 who are not enrolled in a Michigan Tech class or program are not permitted in laboratories at any time.
-Children under the age of 16 must be under the direct supervision of the laboratory supervisor while visiting or participating in University-sponsored activities in laboratories containing hazardous chemicals or equipment.
+Children under the age of 16 must, at all times, be under the direct supervision of the laboratory supervisor while visiting or participating in University-sponsored activities in classrooms or laboratories containing hazardous chemicals or equipment.

 Additional Information: It is the intent of this policy that the department chair or director will verify that a student or employee has a workable plan to provide age-appropriate supervision and protection from foreseeable safety and health hazards before allowing a child to be brought into a campus work area.
 Children must not be allowed to roam the building unsupervised.
 Permission may not be given for a child under 12 to enter a laboratory or other area with hazardous substances, machinery or tools—except as part of an organized event where special provisions have been made to prevent exposure to these hazards.